 Alphonso Mango in Satara

-What is the first thing to pop to your mind when I say summer?
+- What is the first thing to pop into your mind when I say summer?
 Is it vacation?
 Or the scorching heat?
 Is it ice creams?
 Or is it mango, the king of the fruit world?

-The Hapus season begins in March and lasts through May.
-With such a short season, Hapus becomes one of the most sought-after summer products.
+- The Hapus season begins in March and lasts through May.
+With such a short season, Hapus has become one of the most sought-after summer products.

 Alphonso: The Origin Story

-He also taught Indians the art of grafting plants.
-After grafting a few saplings, Mr. Albuquerque successfully managed to grow what became one of the best variants of mango.
+- He also taught Indians the art of grafting plants.
+After grafting a few saplings, Mr. Albuquerque successfully grew what became one of the best mango variants.

 Devgad and Ratnagiri Alphonso

-What makes or breaks an Alphonso is its taste, aroma, and flavor.
-The soil and the climate of the region in which an Alphonso is grown have a huge impact on these parameters.
+- What makes or breaks an Alphonso is its taste, aroma, and flavor.
+The soil and the climate of the region in which an Alphonso is grown greatly impact these parameters.

-The volcanic soil, terrain, and topography of the Konkan region enable it to produce the best quality Alphonso aam.
+- The Konkan region's volcanic soil, terrain, and topography enable it to produce the best quality Alphonso aam.

-Of the 5 districts spanning over 150,000 hectares producing this delicious fruit, Devgad and Ratnagiri stand out the most.
+- Of the five districts spanning over 150,000 hectares producing this delicious fruit, Devgad and Ratnagiri stand out the most.

-Devgad Hapus has thinner skin.
+- Devgad Hapus has thinner skin.
 Thus, you get more pulp in this variant.
-Also, this pulp is much thicker and delicious.
+Also, this pulp is much thicker and more delicious.

 Buying mangoes: A Guide

-- All that glitters isn't always gold: color isn't the most adequate indicator of ripeness.
-Many times, your fruit may look yellow on the outside but it may not be ripe on the inside.
+- All that glitters isn't always gold: color isn't an adequate indicator of ripeness.
+Your fruit may look yellow on the outside but may not be ripe on the inside.

 - Aroma to your rescue: ripe mangoes release a fruity fragrance around the stem.
 So, smell your aam before you eat it.